Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 24 *(36m)*
 - **Components**: S
 - **Duration**: Instantaneous
 A Sphere of crackling necrofire flares in your palm, then rushes to a point you can see within range and explodes.
 Each creature in a radius 4 *(6m)* sphere centered on that point must succeed on a DEX Save or take 21 (6d6) Fire damage plus 21 (6d6) Necrotic damage and be knocked [prone](conditions.md#prone).
-On a success, the creature takes half as much damage and isn’t knocked [prone](conditions.md#prone).
+On a success, the creature takes half as much damage and isn't knocked [prone](conditions.md#prone).
 Damage dealt by this spell ignores resistance to Fire damage, and treats immunity to Fire damage as resistance.
 - **Classes**: Warlock
 *(Source: CS)*